BrunoFelalaga/GPT-2-Text-Generation/README.md

 # GPT-2-Text-Generation

-# GPT-2 Text Generation Example

-This Jupyter notebook demonstrates how to use the GPT-2 language model for text generation using PyTorch Transformers.
+This is a simple project with a .py file and Jupyter notebook to demonstrate how to use the GPT-2 language model for text generation using PyTorch Transformers.

-## Features
-- Load and use pre-trained GPT-2 model
-- Generate text completions for given prompts
-- Examples of single-token and multi-token generation
-- Demonstration of model evaluation mode and inference

 ## Requirements
 - Python 3.x